Exact nuclear norm, completion and decomposition for random overcomplete tensors via degree-4 SOS: Introduction

-A fundamental question about matrices and tensors is as follows.
-Given a matrix $M$ or a tensor $T$, what is the best way to decompose it?
-In other words, given a matrix $M$, what is the best way to write it as $M = \sum_{i=1}^{r}{{c_i}{u_i}{v_i}^{\top}}$ where the components $u_1,\dots,u_r$ and $v_1,\dots,v_r$ are unit vectors?
-Similarly, given an order $3$ tensor $\mathcal{T}$, what is the best way to write it as
+\begin{enumerate} \item[(Q1)] \textit{Given a matrix $M$ or a tensor $T$, what is the best way to decompose it?} \end{enumerate} In other words, given a matrix $M$, or an order $3$ tensor $\mathcal{T}$, what is the best way to write it as

-where the components $u_1,\dots,u_m$, $v_1,\dots,v_m$, and $w_1,\dots,w_m$ are unit vectors?
+where the components $u_i$, $v_i$, and $w_i$ are unit vectors?

-For matrices, there is a canonical decomposition, the singular value decomposition (SVD).
+\textit{For matrices, there is a canonical decomposition}, the singular value decomposition (SVD).
 The singular value decomposition $M = \sum_{i=1}^{r}{{\sigma_i}{u_i}{v_i}^{\top}}$ minimizes both the number of components (for the SVD, $r$ is the rank of $M$) and the sum of the magnitudes of the coefficients (for the SVD, $\sum_{i=1}^{r}{|\sigma_i|}$ is the nuclear norm of $M$).

-Note that for matrices, there will generally be infinitely many decompositions which have the same number of components but the SVD is generally unique (up to the signs of the components) in also minimizing the sum of the magnitudes of the coefficients.
+\textit{For tensors, there is no canonical decomposition}.
+One natural choice is to minimize the number of components $m$ (the minimum possible $m$ is the \textit{tensor rank}).
+Such a decomposition is known as a minimum rank or CP decomposition.
+Another natural choice is to minimize the sum of the magnitudes of the coefficients.
+The minimum possible sum is the \textit{tensor nuclear norm}, so we call such a decomposition a nuclear norm decomposition.

+Unfortunately, both rank and nuclear norm decompositions are hard to compute.
+Determining the rank of a tensor is known to be NP-hard~\cite{hastad}.
+Over finite fields, even approximating the rank of an order-3 tensor up to $1+1/1852-\varepsilon$ is NP-hard \cite{swernofsky}.
+Similarly, approximating the nuclear norm of a tensor is also known to be NP-hard \cite{Friedland-Lim-nuclear-approx}.

+That said, there are several ways in which nuclear norm decompositions behave better than rank decompositions. \begin{enumerate}

+\item Tensor rank is sensitive to small perturbations.
+It is even possible that the tensor rank can be decreased by arbitrarily small perturbations~\cite{desilva-lim-rank-ill-posed}!